bjerkio/how/pull-request-etiquette.md

 ### Quick little things

-If a change is time sensitive, very simple and/or small in scope, the value add of a review cycle is often not worth causing delays, interrupting flow state (for two developers), and adding cost.
+If a change is time sensitive, very simple and/or small in scope, the value add of a review cycle is often not worth causing delays and interrupting flow state (for two or more developers).

-We can also end up spending less time creating value if we spend too much time scoping up PRs, meticulously describing them and having them reviewed.
+We can end up spending less time creating value if we spend too much time making the perfect PR.

 ### Flow state